nashville-software-school/client-side-mastery/book-3-giffygram/chapters/GG_STATE_STORE.md

     ```js
     const applicationState = { }
     ```
 1. Create a users array in the application state object.
 Then put a single object representation of a user in the array.
+Note that the properties on this object exactly match the properties that you defined in your ERD.
     ```js
     const applicationState = {
         users: [